Junior-Devs/2020-Junior-Devs-Project/wiki/platform_details.md

 - Link to Leadership board

 ### 3. Profile settings
+- Select Location (locate compost centers and upcycle organizations based on location)
+- Resources for proper containment of waste (attain a metal trash bin for a home unit with pest issues/proper home sorting bins)
+- Track # of plastic bags saved with use of tote bags for shopping

 ### 4. Learning Modules
 - Go to previous or next slide